SVICSA LOGOSouth Vancouver Island Classics' Soccer Association

 Red Card: $50 fine.
 Automatic two-game suspension.

 Yellow Card: No fine.
-If a player accumulates three yellow cards during the calendar year, he must miss the next scheduled league game following the third yellow card.
+If a player accumulates two yellow cards during the calendar year, he must miss the next scheduled league game following the second yellow card.

 A red card suspension covers the SVICSA schedule of the team the player was playing for at the time of the incident.
 The player will not play for any other SVICSA team until specified by the Disciplinary Chair, who upon review will notify the team and player about the next available game the player can participate in.